yasirbhutta/yasirbhutta.github.io/computer-basics/docs/hardware.md

 - 32-bit CPU: Can address a maximum of 4GB of RAM (random access memory).
 This means they can only use up to 4GB of RAM at a time.
 64-bit CPU: Can address a vast amount of RAM, theoretically up to 18 quintillion gigabytes.
 In practice, the actual limit depends on the specific CPU and operating system, but it's significantly higher than 32-bit CPUs.

+**Motherboard:**

+- What is the motherboard and what is its function in a computer?
+- What are some of the key components connected to the motherboard?
+- What is the purpose of a motherboard in a computer, and what components are typically connected to it?
 - What is the cache memory of a CPU?
+- What is the CPU and what is its role in a computer system?
 - What are some of the things to consider when choosing a CPU?

-- What are the different types of monitors?
-- What are the different types of printers?
+**Other Components:**

-- What is the power supply and what does it do?
+- What is the function of a power supply unit (PSU)?
-- What is a graphics card and what does it do?
+- What is a graphics card and when might you need one?
-- What are the different types of ports on a computer?
+- What are some different types of computer ports, and what devices do they connect to?
-- What is the purpose of a motherboard in a computer, and what components are typically connected to it?
+- What is a network card (NIC) and how does it function?
 - What is the purpose of the CMOS battery in a computer, and what happens if it fails?
 - What is a network card (NIC), and how does it facilitate network connectivity in a computer?

-## References
+## References and Bibliography

 - <http://en.wikipedia.org/wiki/Input_device>
 - <http://en.wikipedia.org/wiki/Computer_keyboard>